This post may contain affiliate links. Please read our disclosure policy.

 How to make edible cookie dough

-- Mix together the flours, sugar and salt until they’re well combined.
+- Add the flour, sugar and salt until they’re well combined.

 - Add the coconut oil and vanilla extract.
 It will seem dry at first and separated.